Originally published September 16, 2024

 Sample Prompt: “You are an expert in designing easy-to-use apps that help consumers find services.
 You are also an expert in the field of walking all sorts of dogs.
 Leverage that knowledge to help me design and build an app for consumers to find dog walkers in their neighborhood.”

-If you have any existing documents regarding the project, be sure to upload them to the GPT.
+If you have any existing documents regarding the project, upload them with your prompt to ensure information shared leverages important context.

 2. Use AI to help you get insights from real users.